Survey of Employment, Payrolls and Hours (SEPH)

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 The statistics compiled by SEPH are based on a census of administrative records for all in-scope establishments with employees that can be found on the Business Register.
-The total payroll employment estimates and the monthly payrolls are derived from the administrative source.
-Administrative information for total gross monthly payrolls and the total number of employees for the last pay period in the month are obtained from payroll deduction (PD) accounts maintained by Canada Revenue Agency.
-Public Sector Statistics Division of Statistics Canada provides information for general government services at the provincial and federal levels (see record number 1713).
+Administrative information for total gross monthly payrolls and the total number of employees for the last pay period in the month are obtained from payroll deduction (PD7 form) accounts maintained by Canada Revenue Agency.

 The Business Payrolls Survey (BPS) conducted monthly, is used to collect SEPH variables not available from administrative sources.
 The BPS uses a combination of methods for data collection to permit maximum flexibility for respondents.
 For Internet data collection, invitations and access codes are emailed each month to employers' payroll offices.
-For respondents using mail, questionnaires are mailed to the employer's payroll office.
 For respondents who prefer to be surveyed by telephone, computer-assisted telephone interviews (CATI) are used.
-Respondents can also send reports electronically.
 Reporting units that do not respond to the initial contact are telephoned by staff of Statistics Canada's regional offices.

 For the administrative portion of the survey, edits and verification procedures at the data capture stage ensure that the data is of the best quality possible.
 Significant and unusual monthly movements at the micro level are identified using the Hidiroglou-Berthelot method, and are manually corrected, if appropriate.